ESG Information

 Family Responsible Company (Efr) management model: Equal Oportunities.

-Management and Sustainability Report - 5.2 Our People
+Management and Sustainability Report - 7 Human talent management

 6